 This is one of the most important places for Hindu devotees and acts no less than a pilgrimage centre.
 Due to this, the temple is frequently visited by a lot of Hindu devotees.
-It is located about 10 km from Palampur on the banks of Baner River and is counted among the 51 shakti peethas as well.
+It is located about 10 km from Palampur on the banks of Baner River and is counted among the 51 shakti peethas in India as well.

 The Manimahesh Lake is situated quite close to the Manimahesh Kailash Peak which is situated in the Pir Panjal Range of Himalayas.
 Located at a height of around 4,080 m from the sea level this lake also has quite a high religious significance after Lake Mansarovar in Tibet.
 For the religious hearts, this travel destination is definitely worth your time.

 5. Chamera Lake

 Several tourists who have been here rave about how they can’t get enough of the beauty of this lake.
 Famous for tranquility, Chamera Lake and the dam complement each other and provide a breathtaking view.